Water: Calming and refreshing when you’re relaxing at the lake or seaside, potentially catastrophic when it’s trapped inside the walls of your home.

 1. Asphalt Flashing

-Like the name says, the adhesive on this type of flashing is sticky asphalt.
+Like the name says, the adhesive on this type of peel-and-stick waterproofing is sticky asphalt.
 It’s typically layered on a fiberglass or polyethylene base.
 On the plus side, it’s relatively inexpensive and generally flexible enough to be molded to fit around corners and joints.

 On the negative side, asphalt flashing is susceptible to cold and can become brittle, even cracking over time.
 In areas that see plummeting temperatures, this breakdown can compromise its performance making it difficult to install in the cold and resulting in a less effective barrier in the long term.